b7w/limited-fm/docs/guide/user.rst

 Photo gallery
 ====================================

 | Limited have simple photo gallery.
-If in a directory more than 1 jpg file,
+If in a directory more than 1 jpg|jpeg file,
   In a right top of file table you will see 'View in a gallery'.
   It is a previews of images on a black background.
 On image click you see a fool screen image.
   In this mode you can move next/previous, or play slide show.